HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-1 Freq and Wavelength.md

 ![cartoon showing a boy on the beach watching waves; how fast they come is frequency and the distance between them is wavelength](../../../images/illus/waves.svg)
 {.img-pgcap .float-right}

 Imagine you're watching waves at the beach.
 Some waves come in quickly, one after another, while others roll in more slowly with greater distance between them.
-This difference is all about frequency—how many waves arrive in a given time.
+This difference is all about frequency — how many waves arrive in a given time.
 Radio waves work in a similar way, but instead of water, they're electromagnetic waves traveling through space at the speed of light.

 #### What is RF?